 |Philadelphia, PA||v. +1.215.569.5644||f. +1.215.832.5644|

 Mr. Henry is a noted writer and speaker.
-Some of his recent publications include:
+Some of his recent publications and presentations include:

 From 1984 to 1992, Mr. Henry was a Commissioned Officer (Captain) with the United States Army.
 He is the recipient of a Bronze Star and Meritorious Service Medal.

-- Successfully defended a drug company in a wrongful death case in which plaintiffs claimed that decedent's death was caused by a drug that the company previously recalled.
+- Successfully defended a drug company in a wrongful death case in which the plaintiffs claimed that the decedent's death was caused by a drug that the company previously recalled.

-- Successfully defended the manufacturer of a breathalyzer in a putative class action lawsuit.
-The court granted our motion to dismiss at a very early stage of the litigation.
+- Successfully defended the manufacturer of a breathalyzer in a putative class action lawsuit; securing dismissal at a very early stage of the litigation.

-- Successfully defended a drug company in two personal injury cases in which plaintiffs claimed that their injuries were caused by a drug that the company previously recalled.
-The Court dismissed both cases on our motions to dismiss.
+- Successfully defended a drug company in two personal injury cases in which the plaintiffs claimed that their injuries were caused by a drug that the company previously recalled; securing dismissal in both cases.